 Alfonso Bonilla Aragón International Airport is located between Cali and Palmira and it actually in Palmira.
 Also, the airport is located only about 8.7 miles (14 km) from Cali.

 It normally takes at least 30-40 minutes, depending on traffic, to go from Alfonso Bonilla Aragón Airport to the center of Cali or the reverse direction.
 And to get to other areas of Cali it takes longer.

 In Cali the easiest way to get to/from the airport is using taxis.
 And there is a taxi stand at the airport.
 In addition, taxis in my experience tend to run between 50,000 to 60,000 pesos to Cali from the airport depending on the destination.

+As an alternative to taxis, Uber is also available in Cali.
 Also, there are higher cost private driver services available like Colombia4u, which provides a Cali airport transfer service for $55 USD, which is nearly double the taxi fare.

 There are rarely lines waiting for taxis at the Cali airport.
 And taxis are easy to use, as they are metered.
 So, there is not really a reason for using a higher cost private driver.

-Also, buses are available for about 7,000 pesos from the Cali airport in front of the domestic part of the airport to the Cali bus terminal.
+Finally, buses are available for about 7,000 pesos from the Cali airport in front of the domestic part of the airport to the Cali bus terminal.